simpledevio/simpledev-css-utilities/README.md

 Currently we are focused on creating utility classes for properties that have a finite number of values, like `display`, `position`, `font-style`, and `text-align`.
 We don't have classes for properties that can have a lot of different values, like `font-size`.

-Here is a full list of classes we support:
+Here is a full list of properties we support:
 - align-content
 - align-items
 - align-self